 Two years after Ethan Hunt had successfully captured Solomon Lane, the remnants of the Syndicate have reformed into another organization called the Apostles.
 Under the leadership of a mysterious fundamentalist known only as John Lark, the organization is planning on acquiring three plutonium cores.
 Ethan and his team are sent to Berlin to intercept them, but the mission fails when Ethan saves Luther and the Apostles escape with the plutonium.
 With CIA agent August Walker joining the team, Ethan and his allies must now find the plutonium cores before it's too late.Written by

-Do you, Ethan Hunt, take Julia as your lawful wedded wife, to have and to hold, to protect?
+Do you, Ethan Hunt, take Julia as your lawful wedded wife?

 ...in a selfish, futile, fleeting attempt...

 In India, the film has been certified UA (12+) by the Indian Censor Board with references to Kashmir being chopped off, resulting in some abrupt edits.
 See more »

 Thrilling from start to finish with intrigue, action and romance crackling throughout, this is the new standard in non-superhero action films.
 Add to that Tom Cruise doing his own crazy stunts and it is indisputable that Mission: Impossible is better than Bond, better than Bourne.

 123 of 139 people found this review helpful.